hassadee/saimixins.appspot.com/README.md

 This will help you increase performance and reduce time of writing CSS.
 So you don't need to worry about browsers prefix anymore!

-This framework also offers a set of CSS for usual designs (such as make circle image) to help you make a beautiful website easier than before.
+This framework also offers a set of CSS for usual designs (such as make circle image) to help you make a beautiful website more easily than ever before.

 ## Contact